fazrilrizki/ask-me/README.md

  The backend server is responsible for the API.

+ 1. Copy .env.example and make new file .env.
+ 2. Update .env key according with your configuration.
  1. Open a terminal in the project's root directory (`c:\self-project\ask-me`).
  2. Run the following command to start the Go server: